-- (e) Employer is to Enable Recreation Leave to be Taken - (i) The employer is to make such arrangements as are practicable to allow each employee leave of absence annually for recreation and may, where necessary, cause a roster to be prepared at the commencement of each year allocating recreation leave to the employees in respect of that year. - (ii) If it is not possible to grant leave of absence for recreation to an employee in any one year, due to work requirements or for any other sufficient reason, the employer is to permit leave to be taken by the employee in the subsequent year in addition to the recreation leave for that year. - (iii) For the purposes of subclause (d) the total number of hours of recreation leave that an employee may have accumulated at the end of a year is not to exceed the recreation leave that the employee is entitled to for two leave years. - (f) Personal Leave Requirements During Recreation Leave - (i) An employee who is injured or ill, or is required to care for a member of the employee's immediate family or household while absent on recreation leave may, on written application to the employer, be credited with a period of annual leave equal to the number of working days for which the employee was injured or ill, or required to care for a member of the employee's immediate family or household.
+- (e) Employer is to Enable Recreation Leave to be Taken - (i) The employer is to make such arrangements as are practicable to allow each employee leave of absence annually for recreation and may, where necessary, cause a roster to be prepared at the commencement of each year allocating recreation leave to the employees in respect of that year. - (ii) If it is not possible to grant leave of absence for recreation to an employee in any one year, due to work requirements or for any other sufficient reason, the employer is to permit leave to be taken by the employee in the subsequent year in addition to the recreation leave for that year. - (iii) For the purposes of subclause (d) the total number of hours of recreation leave that an employee may have accumulated at the end of a year is not to exceed the recreation leave that the employee is entitled to for two leave years. - (f) Personal Leave Requirements During Recreation Leave - (i) An employee who is injured or ill, or is required to care for a member of the employee's immediate family or household while absent on recreation leave may, on written application to the employer, be credited with a period of annual leave equal to the number of working days for which the employee was injured or ill, or required to care for a member of the employee's immediate family or household. - (ii) Where, in accordance with subclause (f)(i) above, the employer re-credits an employee with recreation leave, a deduction of that number of days will be made from any personal leave credit to which the employee is entitled. - (iii) An application made under subclause (f)(i) of this clause is to be accompanied with a certificate from a registered health practitioner. - (g) Cancellation of Approved Recreation Leave by the Employer

-- (ii) Where, in accordance with subclause (f)(i) above, the employer re-credits an employee with recreation leave, a deduction of that number of days will be made from any personal leave credit to which the employee is entitled. - (iii) An application made under subclause (f)(i) of this clause is to be accompanied with a certificate from a registered health practitioner. - (g) Cancellation of Approved Recreation Leave by the Employer - (i) Where the employer cancels a period of approved recreation leave an employee is entitled to be reimbursed for any financial loss sustained in fares and accommodation. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iii) Any claim made by an employee is to exclude amounts recoverable by way of insurance reimbursements. - (h) Re-call to Work during a period of Approved Recreation Leave by the Employer - (i) The employer may require an employee to return to work during a period of approved recreation leave.
-All costs associated with the return to work are to be met by the employer excluding normal fares incurred travelling to and from work. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iii) Where an employee resumes recreation leave the employer, if required is to meet all costs associated with returning the employee to their former abode. - (iv) An employee returning to work is to have their recreation leave balance credited by the hours foregone. - (v) An employee may choose to either take the re-credited recreation leave at the conclusion of the current period of leave or alternatively take the leave at another time. - (i) Payment for Recreation Leave on Termination
+- (i) Where the employer cancels a period of approved recreation leave an employee is entitled to be reimbursed for any financial loss sustained in fares and accommodation. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iii) Any claim made by an employee is to exclude amounts recoverable by way of insurance reimbursements. - (h) Re-call to Work during a period of Approved Recreation Leave by the Employer - (i) The employer may request an employee to return to work during a period of approved recreation leave.
+All costs associated with the return to work are to be met by the employer excluding normal fares incurred travelling to and from work. - (ii) Any claim made by an employee is to be supported by receipts and other appropriate documentation. - (iii) Where an employee resumes recreation leave the employer, if required, is to meet all costs associated with returning the employee to their former abode. - (iv) Where an employee is required to return to work, the employee shall be paid double time for all hours worked on the day on which the employee is required to return to work.
+The employee will not be re-credited any recreation leave for the day on which they have been returned to work. - (v) The employee may choose to return to the remainder of their recreation leave following the shift for which they have been required to return to work, or return to their ordinary roster at ordinary pay and have the remainder of their leave re-credited - (i) Payment for Recreation Leave on Termination